William Albert Norris

 William Albert Norris (August 30, 1927 – January 21, 2017) was a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.

 Norris was nominated by President Jimmy Carter on February 27, 1980, to a seat vacated by Walter Raleigh Ely, Jr. He was confirmed by the United States Senate on June 18, 1980, and received commission the same day.
 Assumed senior status on July 7, 1994.
-Norris's service was terminated on October 24, 1997, due to retirement.
+Norris's service was terminated on October 24, 1997, due to his retirement.

 Education and career

 Born in Turtle Creek, Pennsylvania, Norris served in the United States Navy from 1945 to 1947.
 He received a Bachelor of Arts degree from Princeton University in 1951.
 He received a Juris Doctor from Stanford Law School in 1954.
-He was in private practice in Washington, D.C. from 1954 to 1955.
+He was in private practice in Washington, D.C., from 1954 to 1955.
 He served as a law clerk for Justice William O. Douglas of the Supreme Court of the United States from 1955 to 1956.
 He returned to private practice in Los Angeles, California, from 1956 to 1980.
+In 1966, he successfully briefed and argued before the U.S. Supreme Court the case of California v.
+Stewart, one of the cases consolidated into the landmark decision of Miranda v.
+Arizona.
+In the 1970s, Norris chaired a committee created by Los Angeles Mayor Tom Bradley to create the Museum of Contemporary Art.